 Enjoy the Nightlife

-Enjoy free live music between 10 AM and 3 AM every day at the Honky Tonks & Bars so pick one or pick all.
-Since Nashville is the Music City, you’re not only getting country music; there’s a mix of rock, pop, hip hop, and more.
 We spent Friday night walking up and down Honky Tonk Highway letting the sounds of the music pick our stops.
-Some of our favorites were Nudies, Lucky Bastard Saloon, The Second Fiddle, and AJ’s Good Time Bar.
+Some of the best spots for us were Nudies, Lucky Bastard Saloon, The Second Fiddle, and AJ’s Good Time Bar.
 In addition to there being no cover charge, at any given moment, a famous country music star just might pop in to perform.

 I hope this quick guide to visiting Nashville inspired you to take a trip to the Music City.
-If you found this post helpful, share it with your social community below.
+For our first time in Tennessee, it exceeded our expectations and I would definitely go back to see more.
+If you found this mini Nashville guide helpful, share it with your social community below.